 Financial analysis is the process of using our business intelligence platform while evaluating businesses, projects, budgets and other finance-related entities to determine their performance and suitability.
 Typically, financial analysis is used to analyze whether an entity is stable, solvent, liquid or profitable enough to warrant a monetary investment

 Make smarter business decisions by knowing where your company or your competitors stand in the marketplace

-Financial analysis is referred as a process of understanding the risk and profitability of a company by analysing reported financial information, especially annual and quarterly reports to determine the past, current, and prospective performance of a company.
+Financial analysis is referred to as a process of understanding the risk and profitability of a company by analyzing reported financial information, especially annual and quarterly reports to determine the past, current, and prospective performance of a company.
 It can be applied in a variety of situations to allow business leaders the crucial information they need to make critical decisions.
 Among the abilities required to understand and manage a business is fluency in the language of finance—the ability to read and understand financial data as well as present information in the form of financial reports.

 Advantages of Financial Statement Analysis

-- The most important benefit if financial statement analysis is that it provides an idea to the investors about deciding on investing their funds in a particular company.
+The most important benefit if financial statement analysis is that it provides an idea to the investors about deciding on investing their funds in a particular company.

-- Another advantage of financial statement analysis is that regulatory authorities like IRAS can ensure the company follows the required accounting standards.
+Another advantage of financial statement analysis is that regulatory authorities like IRAS can ensure the company follows the required accounting standards.

-- Financial statement analysis is helpful to the government agencies in analysing the taxation owed to the firm.
+Financial statement analysis is helpful to the government agencies in analyzing the taxation owed to the firm.

 It is only one part of the overall function of finance, but it is a very important one.
 A company’s accounts and statements contain a great deal of information.
 Discovering the full meaning contained in the statements is at the heart of financial analysis.
 Understanding how accounts relate to one another is part of financial analysis.
 Another part of financial analysis involves using the numerical data contained in company statements to uncover patterns of activity that may not be apparent on the surface.